Nick Grantham explores the benefits of strength training for young athletes.

 What about injuries?

-Surely, all that training can't be good for young bodies?
+Surely, all that training cannot be good for young bodies?
 In 1987 the US Consumer Product Safety Commission reported that resistance training was a harmful activity for children.
 The report highlighted the disturbingly large number of injuries associated with resistance type exercises; 8,543 injuries were incurred by 0 to 14-year olds and ranged in severity from sprains and strains to fractures.
 Approximately 40% of the injuries occurred during unsupervised sessions in the home.
-A subsequent study investigating sport-related injuries in school children taking part in 22 sports found that resistance training produced just seven injuries from a total 637, placing it 17th on the injuries list.
+A subsequent study investigating sport-related injuries in school children taking part in 22 sports found that resistance training produced just seven injuries from a total of 637, placing it 17th on the injuries list.
 The message is clear and obvious: if young athletes play around with weights at home or during unsupervised sessions they could well end up in their local accident and emergency (A&E) department.
 However, if you closely supervise your young athletes during resistance training sessions, ensuring they follow a structured training programme, they should be at no greater risk of injury than when they are taking part in their chosen sport.

 But what about the immature musculoskeletal system?